MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 Each ensemble member is a step of the test case, and can be run separately or as part of the complete ensemble.
 Ensemble members are identified by a three digit run number, starting with 000.
-A config file specifies the the run numbers to set up, as well as some common information about the run configuration.
+A config file specifies the run numbers to set up, as well as some common information about the run configuration.

 The test case can be generated multiple times to set up and run additional